Modeling and control of malaria dynamics in fish farming regions: Numerical simulations

 The biological meaning of the parameters in the conditions of Theorem \ref{Theo 3.3} are the transmission rates, the recovery rate, the mosquito mortality and the size of the mosquito population.
 These give hints to the more effective ways of fighting malaria: prevention of bites, treating infected individuals quickly, and controlling mosquito population.
 From the epidemiologist or the public health practitioner point of view, the most important issue is to have a grasp on the relative effects of each factor on malaria transmission \cite{mandal2011mathematical}.

 We simulate the effect of an increase in the frequency of cleaning, using the set of parameters described in Table \ref{Table 5}.
 The values for $\tau$ range from 70 to 5 days.
-In Figure \ref{Sec5.3Fig1}, we represent the maximum and minimum value of both $\mathcal{R}(t)$ (as defined in \eqref{mathcalR_time_dependent}) and the size of the infected human population (after they assume periodic behaviour) as a function of $\tau$.
-The green line at 1 shows the threshold value for $\mathcal{R}(t)$.
+In Figure \ref{Sec5.3Fig1}, we represent the maximum and minimum values of both $\mathcal{R}(t)$ (as defined in \eqref{mathcalR_time_dependent}) and the size of the infected human population (\sol{once} they assume periodic behaviour) as a function of $\tau$. \sol{In the graphic on the left hand-side, t}he green \sol{horizontal} line at 1 shows the threshold value for $\mathcal{R}(t)$.

 The effect of an increased frequency of cleaning is a reduction of the average mosquito population, and consequently a reduction of the average infected population.
 Eventually, the solution's asymptotic behaviour changes from asymptotically positive periodic to convergence towards $0$.
 Even with moderate efforts, the average proportion of infected humans is significantly reduced.